 - When stuffing a turkey, stuff it loosely, allowing about 3/4 cup per pound of poultry.
 About 9 to 10 cups should be enough to fill a 12- to 14-pound turkey.

 - As soon as the stuffing is prepared and moistened, stuff the bird.
 Don't cool the stuffing first.
 Roast the raw, stuffed turkey immediately.

-- Do not remove the stuffing from the turkey before it has reached the minimum safe temperature of 165 F.
+- Never cook a stuffed turkey at an oven temperature below 325 F. Do not remove the stuffing from the turkey before it has reached the minimum safe temperature of 165 F.

 - Let the roasted turkey rest for 20 minutes before removing the stuffing and carving.

 - Refrigerate both the stuffing and the turkey within 2 hours after cooking.

 - Store leftovers in shallow containers in the refrigerator and use them within three to four days.
 Reheat leftovers to the safe minimum temperature of 165 F.